 “They gave her a watch,” she said again, more quietly.

-Halverson’s college roommate, who asked not to be named, was less measured.
+Her college roommate, now a public defender, who asked not to be named, was less measured.

 Asked whether she thought her friend understood what was happening to her, the roommate paused.